As open as possible, as closed as necessary

 - Memorandum by Finland’s implementation panel for EU General Data Protection Regulation, 21 June 2017 (in Finnish)

 Structure of data management plan

 On the first page of the plan, write the applicant’s (the PI’s) name, research topic and application number.
-Also remember to date the plan.
-The length of the plan is 1–2 pages.
+Also, remember to date the plan.
+The plan should not be longer than 1–2 pages.
 Plans drafted with DMPTuuli are slightly longer than this, because of differences in text layout.

 What types of data (e.g. qualitative, quantitative, measurements) will the project collect or use?
 The data may be either new data or openly available data.
 What are the file formats of the data?

 The data content is described in more detail in the research plan.

 How will the data be documented?
 For example, what identifiers and metadata standard will be used?
 How will the quality of the data and the documentation be ensured?